sgalkina/gnomic/README.md

 ## Contributions

 Are very welcome.
-Please contact the author (Lars Schöning) if you would like to collaborate on any significant changes.
+Please contact the author (Lars Schöning) if you would like to propose on any significant/breaking changes.

 ## References